 Lastly, add the twigs vertically to the outside of the covered vase.
 Use hot glue at the bottom of each twig to hold it in place.
 Be sure to cut twigs the correct length to reach the top of the container.
 Add additional glue at the top where necessary.

 Once all the twigs are in place, fill in any gaps with smaller pieces of twig and secure with hot glue.

 Place a piece of ribbon or raffia around the twigs and tie to hold in place.

 Add Hydrangeas & Twigs

 Be sure to remove the majority of leaves from the hydrangea stems.
 Cut the stems to allow the blooms to rest on top of the twigs.
 Add the faux twig stems to the center of the arrangement.
 Completely fill in the top of the container and add one final bloom to the center of the arrangement.

 I found that all the stems don’t have to be secured into the styrofoam.
 The arrangement is tight and as long as the first few stems are secured, the remainder will easily stay in place.

 Hydrangea Arrangement & Twig Centerpiece

 I’m loving how the DIY Hydrangea & Twig Project looks on my dining table.
 It can be used in so many different areas to add a pop of rustic charm.

 It’s hard to believe I only spent $18.00 on this project and it was very easy to make.
 The hardest part was gathering and cutting the twigs to size.

 If you are willing to search thrift stores for bargains, you can save a lot of money.
-Be sure to join my friends and I every Wednesday for Thrifting with the Gals.
+Be sure to join my friends and I each week for Thrifting with the Gals.
 We will take you along on our Instagram Stories as we shop for bargains.
 Follow me here for all the details.